Labor Union and Employee Welfare

 |March 2018||Labor Union event at Tokyo Disneyland|

 |March 2018||Exchange of views with members of other companies|

 Comments from the ITOCHU Labor Union President

-Under the slogan "Moving on Together - To work actively together with enthusiasm and motivation," the ITOCHU Labor Union works to create an environment that allows employees with various attributes, values and environmental conditions to actively work together with enthusiasm and motivation and bring out their individual performance to the fullest, for the purpose of improving labor conditions and other economic concerns of its members.
+- Philosophy: Under the philosophy "Moving on Together - To work actively together with enthusiasm and motivation," we create a work environment that allows employees with various characteristics, values and environmental conditions to be motivated, to actively and enthusiastically work together and to achieve the strongest individual performance.

 - Stay ahead: Always work on something new by thinking one step ahead.
 Think and move forward together.

 - Be assertive: Each member should be assertive with leadership.